All Episodes

 I want to go to a Yankee game, even if I have to wear a mask.

-Yes, it's about going back to a sense of normalcy, so America can be America once again.
+Yes, it's about going back to a sense of normalcy so America can be America once again.

-So the president, the Treasury Secretary, anybody who is on the front lines of this uh challenge cannot pick up the phone and call one of his predecessors and say, hey, what did you do in the last pandemic?
+So the president, the Treasury Secretary, anybody who is on the front lines of this challenge cannot pick up the phone and call one of his predecessors and say, hey, what did you do in the last pandemic?

 Because there is no predecessor who has had this kind of experience in the modern era.

-The other top line realization was small businesses in America account for about 70% of all economic activity, and about half of all private sector payroll comes from small businesses.
+The other top-line realization was small businesses in America account for about 70% of all economic activity.

-So that's why the paycheck protection program was created, the PPP.
+So that's why the Paycheck Protection Program was created, the PPP.

-We are now in the second round of this, and so far we have protected tens of millions of American jobs, and we have protected millions of small businesses.
+And so far, we have protected tens of millions of American jobs and we have protected millions of small businesses.

 You're right to say that at the beginning, some companies, some businesses jumped in and took advantage of the situation.